 To enable or disable the entire login platform, go to Settings > Apps > Apps, websites and Plugins > Enable/Disable.

 Once you disabled, it will remove all connected apps from the list and won’t be able to use them as well without re-authenticating again.

 Instead of disabling the login platform, you can manage what type of information apps can collect from your account.
 Go to Settings > Apps > Apps others use > Edit.
 Depending upon the deselected categories, some apps may not work with Facebook in future.

-10) Verify your profile info that’s available to public
+10. Verify your profile info that’s available to the public

 People can collect several pieces of your personal info from ‘About’ section of the profile.
 It includes your phone number, email and many other details.
 Go to Profile > About > Contact and Basic info and check whether your phone, email, address etc are available to Public or not.
 You can change its access to Friends, Specific friends or none.

-These are the best practices you can apply in Facebook to secure yourself from the prying eyes.
+These are the best practices you can apply on Facebook to secure yourself from the prying eyes.